 Laura Mehlinger: How did you come up with the brand name?

 Stephanie Chen: Sapphire is my favorite color — luxurious, sensuous, elegant, timeless.
-Bliss gives a loungy, leisure connotation.
+The word bliss gives a loungy, leisure connotation.
 Together it sounds sexy, timeless, effortless.

 LM: What got you interested in design?